 To throw in another great example, Sade’s classic Promise album has always sounded lean and tonally a little pale.
 There’s a timeless quality to this music and of course Sade Adu’s vocals remain beautiful and thus the music still works for me.
 But with the Migjorn, this Sade album truly never sounded this good!
 Even a simple song like Jezebel comes across with intense emotion.
 Now, the LP sounds full, solid, upbeat, and yet with remarkable smoothness and liquidity.
 And the sound just flows super-freely, it’s absolutely pouring out of the speakers, very much maximizing the typical strong aspects of Tubes and Vinyl.

 Listening – Main Setup

-For the next part of this review, I will listen to the Migjorn in my main audio setup with the AVID Sequel turntable with Audio Origami PU7 arm and Dynavector 10×5 High-Output MC Cartridge, the CH Precision L1 preamp and A1.5 poweramp, and Magico S1 MkII speakers.
+For the next part of this review, I will listen to the Migjorn in my main audio setup with the AVID Sequel turntable with Audio Origami PU7 arm (12-gram effective mass version with Cardas 33ga internal wiring and super OFC external cable) and Dynavector 10×5 High-Output MC Cartridge, the CH Precision L1 preamp and A1.5 poweramp, and Magico S1 MkII speakers.